Qumulo/docs/getting-started-guide-supermicro.md

 # Qumulo on Supermicro Getting Started Guide
 Welcome to Qumulo on Supermicro.
 This guide is intended for system administrators, professional service providers, and colleagues in your organization who are responsible for installing and configuring server hardware.

 This guide includes cheat sheets for Supermicro All-NVMe nodes and cluster architecture diagrams; explains the prerequisites to installation; and walks you through racking and wiring your nodes, installing Qumulo Core on your nodes, and creating a Qumulo cluster.
-The [Appendix](#appendix) contains the Supermicro node specifications, drive diagram, LED guide, and currently known issues.
+The [Appendix](#appendix) contains the Supermicro node specifications, drive diagram, LED guide, and currently known behavior of Supermicro nodes.

 For more information about administering your cluster, see the [Qumulo Care](https://care.qumulo.com/hc/en-us) portal.
 If you have any questions, you can [open a case](https://care.qumulo.com/hc/en-us/requests/new), email us at [care@qumulo.com](mailto:care@qumulo.com), or contact us in your private channel in the [qumulocare](https://qumulocare.slack.com/) Slack workspace.